karthikpaidi359/Klickit/README.md

 # 🚀 Klickit – AI Concept Simplifier

-**Klickit** is a simple and smart AI-powered web app that explains any concept in easy, understandable language — with optional audio playback!
+**Klickit** is a simple and smart AI-powered web app that explains any concept in easy, understandable language — with audio playback!

 > Built using FLAN-T5 (Google's instruction-following model), Gradio, and gTTS.